 The Brake Shop program for children and youth with disinhibition disorders

-Learn how the Brake Shop helps children and youth with a diagnosed or suspected tic disorder and those with disinhibition disorders (ADHD, OCD) who may or may not be experiencing tics.
+Learn how the Brake Shop helps children and youth with a diagnosed or suspected tic disorder who may also have associated disinhibition disorders (ADHD, OCD, BFRBs).

 Overview

-The Brake Shop is a service that helps children and youth with neurological disorders.
+The Brake Shop is a service that helps children and youth with tics and associated neurological disorders.

 Examples of neurological disorders include: